Studylist 1 - all semester long learn not only where something is, but also what it does.

 symptoms in infant (flexible skull) vs adult

-signs of increased intracranial pressure (ICP)
+signs of increased or raised intracranial pressure (ICP)

 treatment/prevention